 Enah Johnscott the director and writer was born in Wum, Cameroon.
 In an interview he explained that where he grew up school costs a small, but difficult to get fee each day.
 He had to "hawk' goods to get the daily charge for school.
 He made it to university and got interested in acting through watching fellow students rehearsing.
 He felt their scripts were not very good and set out to write a better one.
 He attracted attention and was asked to direct a play.
 From there he learned on the inter net and YouTube some of the basics of directing.

-Kang Quintus was also born in Wum, Cameron was able to reach university education in Europe focusing on economics.
+Kang Quintus was also born in Wum, Cameron and reached university education in Europe focusing on economics.
 He drifted into acting and became very interested in film.
 He wrote, acted and produced "Rejected,"(2015) which was filmed in Maryland, and Washington, D.C.
 He claims fund raising was the biggest challenge.
 Also edited film, demonstrating he has learned a lot, but declares will enter the New York Film School while he finishes up a Ph.D in accounting.

 Rene Etta handled the cinematography Apparently the script worked best in the